Meet our teachers!

 Piano – Amy Reiber

-Amy has been playing piano for twelve years, the last seven of which have been spent teaching students of all ages.
+Amy has been playing piano for twenty years, the last fourteen of which have been spent teaching students of all ages.
 She studied piano under Leszek Bartkiewicz at Macomb Community College, where she graduated with an Associate of Arts and Music Performance.
 Along with reading music, students will be exposed to theory and ear training, though lessons are catered to compliment the goals of each student.
 Her teaching style differs from student to student, depending on each individual’s strengths and needs.
 Though proper playing techniques are highly valued and strived for, she also believes that music should be fun, and focuses on balancing hard work with enjoyment.
 The goal here is not to simply impart knowledge, but to teach others how to independently analyze, process, and practice music in a meaningful way.

 Piano – Bradley Crooker